preetyloss/CustomFortniteBotLobby/README.md

 Change .env with your webhook url

 ## New Features
+- Add a verification if all device info is present
 - Add stopTimer custom command
-- Add a DarkDus's version checker
 - Add discord bot with a lot of features
-- Add a features to ban user from use the bot
-- Upgrade the system of custom commands

 ## Discord Bot Commands
 - [✅] `/restart` : Restart the bot